Immigration Services for Individuals: Immigration Appeals

 Where no appeal remedy lies, it may be possible to challenge the UKVI ’s decision by way of Judicial Review before the Upper Tribunal ( Immigration and Asylum Chamber ).
 Understanding the rights of appeal and the preparation of the necessary information to successfully present your case, can be a complex and time consuming task.

 Dominic Magne qualified as a Barrister in 1997.
 He will have personal conduct of your appeal matter from first interview to the completion of the appeal process.
-He has over sixteen years experience of conducting Asylum and Immigration appeals and has represented in cases before:
+He has over twenty years experience of conducting Asylum and Immigration appeals and has represented in cases before:

 - The Tribunal (Immigration and Asylum Chamber)

 - High Court

 It is because Dominic Magne will be acting as your lawyer from beginning to end that he will personally oversee that the utmost care is taken in the preparation of your case.
 If you are threatened with removal MAGNE & CO is able to act quickly in order to lodge an application before the Upper Tribunal ( IAC ) to stay removal.

 Case Study - Disputed ancestry